Search This Blog

 6. The Peril of Pools

 While a backyard swimming pool can be a joy to behold, it can also quickly become a scene of tragedy.
 Not only do swimming pools increase a homeowner’s liability risk, every year children and adults accidentally drown in pools.
 If you have a pool or are thinking of having one put in, you need to make sure it and your friends and family are secure when they use it.
 Never leave the gate open and always make sure your kids and your guests aren’t left alone in your pool.
 Remember when I pointed out how slippery your patio can get when wet?
 All it takes is one slip and fall next to a pool for a tragedy to take place.
 Speaking of pools, make sure you police the patio and backyard for pools of water that can breed mosquitos, some of which can carry West Nile Virus or other pathogens.
+If you would like to get a free instant competitive liability quote click here.

 7. Brush with Death